glowieframework/glowie-website/documentation/v1.x/extra/error-handling.md

 This controller works as any other [Controller](docs/%%version%%/basic-application-modules/controllers) from your application, with the slight difference that it will be called automatically by the router when an HTTP error is raised.

+By default, Glowie will simply render the default error view located in `app/views/error` with the corresponding message from [Internationalization](docs/%%version%%/extra/internationalization), but you can customize this controller to do whatever you want.

 ### 403 Forbidden
 403 Forbidden errors are handled by the `forbidden()` action.
-You can use this method to perform anything you want when a Forbidden error is thrown.
-By default, Glowie will simply render the default error view located in `app/views/error` with the corresponding message from [Internationalization](docs/%%version%%/extra/internationalization).
+This action is mainly triggered when a middleware handler fails.

 ```php
 public function forbidden(){